apache/tomcat/README.txt

 To build the Java API.
 Note that Java 1.7 is required to build the Java API.
 > ant

-To build the native part see native/BUILDING
+To build the native part see jni/native/BUILDING (or native/BUILDING if you have a working copy of svn).

 Running the tests